 Silver Coin Pricing vs. Other Forms of Bullion

-Compared to other forms of bullion such as rounds and bars, coins usually sell for higher premiums over spot price which is often associated with their production costs and the coin’s collectibility.
+Compared to other forms of bullion such as rounds and bars, coins usually sell for higher premiums over spot price which is associated with their production costs and the coin’s collectability.
 Silver bullion coin prices vary based upon a specific coins supply and demand at any time.
 Coins contain elaborate designs and are produced with a shiny, mirror like finish in most cases.
 Physical silver bullion coins, rounds and bars usually come in tubes of 20 or 25 which makes them fairly easy to store in a home safe.

 Buying Silver Rounds

-Silver Rounds are an alternative to bars which also carry low premiums over spot price.
+Silver rounds are an alternative to bars which also carry low premiums over spot price.
 Rounds get their name because they are circular or “round” in shape and similar in appearance to coins.
 The difference between coins and rounds is that rounds are only produced by private mints and refineries as opposed to a government mint.

 Silver Round Sizes and Purities

 Silver rounds are usually produced in sizes ranging from 1/10 troy ounce up to 5 troy ounces with many sizes in between.
 Silver rounds are usually produced in fractions or multiples of 1 troy ounce.
-When buying Silver rounds in larger quantities they come in sealed tubes of 20 per making them easy to store in a home safe.
-Most Silver rounds available on the market are composed of .999 Silver purity though it is possible to see them in .9999 purity.
+When buying silver rounds in larger quantities they come in sealed tubes of 20 per making them easy to store in a home safe.
+Most silver rounds available on the market are composed of .999 silver purity though it is possible to see them in .9999 purity.